-A static analysis of a transport bracket used to lift a 160 kg injection moulding tool to determine the stresses.
+A static analysis of a transport bracket used to lift a 160 kg injection molding tool to determine the stresses.

 Thermal Analysis of a Resistor (kturnbull)

-This simulation is an analysis of three power resistors and their heat dissipation.
-The aim is to determine if the temperature at the fuse is sufficient to melt solder (180-200 deg C) at one end and operate the fuse in three different current loading scenarios.
+This simulation analyzes three power resistors and their heat dissipation.
+The aim is to determine whether the temperature at the fuse is sufficient to melt solder (180-200 °C) at one end and operate the fuse in three different current loading scenarios.

 Let’s ring in the New Year with some more great simulations!

 The purpose of a helmet is to protect the human head from sustaining a head injury during an impact.
 In this project, the impact on a human skull, both with and without a helmet, was simulated with a nonlinear dynamic analysis.
 Download this case study for free.